gelisondo/ansible-backuppc/README.md

 ```
 Note: as stated above, only rsync is considered as transfer method, so we don't mention `SmbShareName`, `TarShareName`, other similar parameters, and related.

 - `backuppc_srv_BackupFilesOnly`: List of directories or files to include in backups.
 This can be set to a string, a list of strings, or, in the case of multiple shares, a dict of strings or lists.
 A dict is used to give a list of directories or files to backup for each share (the share name is the key).
-If a hash is used, a special key `"*"` means it applies to all shares that don't have a specific entry.
+If a dict is used, a special key `"*"` means it applies to all shares that don't have a specific entry.

 For instance, the following configuration parameters:
 ```